K League All-Star Game: 2017

+This game is the first all-star game to be held outside South Korea.

 2019

 The friendly match against Juventus was hosted by South Korean sports agency TheFasta on 26 July 2019.
 The K League Federation defined that this match wasn't official All-Star Game, but they cooperated to accomplish the match.
 It was scheduled to kick-off at 20:00, but it was delayed for 50 minutes because Juventus players and staff arrived late at the stadium.
 This match caused controversy in South Korea due to Cristiano Ronaldo who disdained the contract by refusing the signing event and sitting on the bench throughout the game.

 2022

-E-commerce company Coupang hosted Tottenham Hotspur's two friendlies against K League All-Stars and Sevilla under the name of Coupang Play Series.
+E-commerce company Coupang hosted Tottenham Hotspur's friendlies against K League All-Stars and Sevilla under the name of "Coupang Play Series".

+2023

+Coupang hosted Atlético Madrid's friendlies against K League All-Stars and Manchester City.

+2024

+Coupang hosted Tottenham Hotspur's friendlies against K League All-Stars and Bayern Munich.

+2025

+Coupang hosted Newcastle United's friendlies against K League All-Stars and Tottenham Hotspur.